valteu/tetris-dual-panto/README.md

   <img src="https://github.com/valteu/tetris-dual-panto/blob/master/poster.jpg" width="181" />
 </p>

-On the first image you can see a DualPanto, which is a haptical device offering motorized feedback on two handles.
-Since the product is designed to be used for bilnd people, this project does not offer a well designed visual UI, but a haptical one.
+On the first image, you can see a DualPanto, which is a haptic device offering motorized feedback on two handles.
+Since the product is designed to be used for blind people, this project does not offer a well-designed visual UI, but a haptic one.
 The second image expresses the game idea and interaction with the handles.

 # Installation